Theo is a tech junkie constantly looking for the next big thing.

 I kept these videos short in order to prevent YouTube from overly compressing them.
 The first half of this video is a lowlight test.
 During this time, the sun was about to set.
 You can see that the Trace 1 Pro performed very well in this test.
 Despite very little sunlight, the dash cam had no issues capturing the street names on the various signs.
 If you pause the video, you can read the entire sign.

 The second half of this video is a true nighttime test.
 Without any streetlights, I would've been driving in pitch black.
 Despite my dirty windshield, the dash cam performed very well.
 I say very well as a comparison with my old Mini 0805.
 The light sources were slightly blown due to my dirty windshield.
 However, you'll notice that the street signs remain legible.
-Most, if not all, dash cams struggle a bit more in very low light, the Trace 1 Pro is no exception.
+Most, if not all, dash cams struggle a bit more in very low light, and this one is no exception.
 While you can see a reduction in the video quality, the key details were still captured.

 Video Quality: Daytime Test